devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure 19: Bloc and Wisgen Widget Tree [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 These are the "_Events_" that can be sent to the BLoC by the UI.
 It is a common practice to use inheriting classes for _Events_.
-This way we can communicate intent though the name of the class and add some data for the _Event_ to carry in it's members.
+This way we can communicate intent through the name of the class and add some data for the _Event_ to carry in its members.
 This approach of implementing _Events_ is very similar to Redux's _Actions_ [[@abramovRedux2015]](https://redux.js.org/).

 ```dart
 @immutable